 Cripes, I missed the theatre…and Dillon did everything he could to help us enjoy the full experience of the Coleman the day we sat and talked…which made me miss it even more.

 Quietly, I watched Cassie Pearl Browning name each family who lived within a couple of miles of her new home, the lease signed only two weeks before we visited her.
 She was in her element, surrounded – literally – by family members who had settled in Wyandotte generations ago.

 We choose our recommendations carefully, sharing those we feel not only fit with our mission, but provide a quality read.

+Although the State had been grateful for her foster parent status, she was denied her petition to adopt because of her age.
 But Carolyn didn’t accept that answer.
 She appealed, and was eventually granted permission to become Abbey’s mother.

 Kyle Warr’s grandfather and father developed much of what is now known as Warr Acres, Oklahoma.
 Kyle is a business person who lives in Yukon with his family.
 Get to know a little about him, his cigar shop and music business during this Every Point OK conversation in this video.